 Sono’s men got some revenge as McCarthy netted four goals in 13 first half minutes at the finals in Burkina Faso to secure a 4-1 success.

-So South Africa’s first ever COSAFA Cup tournament was brought to an early end, while Namibia would go on to finish fourth in the final round pool stage that in the first two tournaments decided the winner.
+So South Africa’s first ever COSAFA Cup tournament was brought to an early end, while Namibia would go on to finish fourth in the final round pool stage.

-It was one of the great shocks in the early years of the COSAFA Cup and still today remains one of the biggest upsets in the competition’s two-decade history.
-At the time it was arguably the biggest victory in the history of the Swaziland national side, who were then ranked number 132 in the world, but came away with a victory against a home team placed 67 positions above them.
+It was one of the great shocks in the early years of the COSAFA Cup and still today remains one of the biggest upsets in the competition’s 24-year history.
+At the time it was arguably the biggest victory in the storied existence of the Eswatini national side, who were then ranked number 132 in the world, but came away with a win against a home team placed 67 positions above them.

-But as the game progressed Swaziland gained in confidence and sealed a remarkable victory in stoppage time when Sibusiso Dlamini outsprinted the goalkeeper to a loose ball and scored into an empty net from a tight angle.
+But as the game progressed, Eswatini gained in confidence and sealed a remarkable victory in stoppage time when Sibusiso Dlamini outsprinted the goalkeeper to a loose ball and scored into an empty net from a tight angle.

 It was not so much that they registered the win, but the manner in which they did it as they tore the Mauritius defence to shreds.
 Striker Philip Zialor proved the hero as he bagged four goals, to go with strikes from Colin Laporte, Don Annacoura and Trevor Poiret.

 Seychelles only led 2-0 at half-time but ran riot in the second period as coach Ulrich Mathiot, who also led the team at the 2015 COSAFA Cup, masterminded their success.
 Laporte gave Seychelles the lead on 14 minutes before Zialor got his first with a fine strike.

 From then on it became the Zialor show as he bagged two more in an eight-minute spell just after halftime, before getting his fourth goal just before the end.